kennethtran91/Spotlight/docs/api-endpoints.md

 ### Tracks

 - `GET /api/albums/:id/tracks`
-  - index of all tracks for an album
+  - not planning to use this anymore
 - `POST /api/tracks`
   - only if the user is signed in
 - `GET /api/tracks/:id`
   - has lyrics, comments, annotations for track
 - `DELETE /api/tracks/:id`
   - only if the user is signed in and track created by user
+- no updating tracks because then annotations will be messy

 ### Annotations